 19. Cooking causes more than 172,000 household fires

 According to the last available data, cooking causes 172,900 household fires, and it accounts for 49% of all reported home fires in the US.
 Cooking fires are also responsible for 21% of home fire deaths and 44% of injuries.
+Cooking fires were responsible for 550 deaths in 2019.
 Fires in the kitchen are considered one of the most common kitchen accidents, and the numbers are increasing around holidays.
 The pandemic has also affected the growth of kitchen fires since people are inside and cooking more.

 20. Around 20% of electrical injuries happen among children

 There are approximately 1,000 electricity-related deaths in the US per year and around 30,000 non-fatal shock incidents.
 Electrical injuries in children and adolescents account for 20% of these.
 While adults suffer these injuries at work, kids suffer in the household, which makes electrical accidents the most common household accidents.